smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document identifies applicability of SCONE signal in a mobile network and outlines operational considerations, or manageability of SCONE signal in the operator network.
-Importantly, this document also describes 3GPP network elements that are capable of rate-limiting a UDP 4-tuple to communicate an upper bound on achievable bitrate termed "throughput advice" to implement SCONE protocol.
+This document discusses the applicability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deployments.
+It describes how 3GPP user-plane network elements, including the User Plane Function (UPF) and Packet Data Network Gateway (P-GW), can generate “throughput advice” by rate-limiting a UDP 4-tuple to indicate an upper bound on achievable bitrate for application flows.
+This advice enables implementation of the SCONE protocol in support of adaptive applications such as video streaming.
+While the focus is on mobile networks, the considerations are also relevant to other access networks.

 --- middle

 # Introduction

-This document describes applicablity and manageablity of SCONE protocol in the networks and applicaiton endpoints.
+This document describes the applicability and manageability of the SCONE protocol in both operator networks and application endpoints.
-It focuses on mobile networks, however, this document is also applicable to other access networks.
+The primary focus is on mobile networks, where user-plane functions such as the UPF (5G) or P-GW (4G) are capable of generating throughput advice to guide adaptive applications.
+However, the same concepts may also apply to other access networks where similar advisory mechanisms are useful.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# User Plane Network Element in Mobile Packet Core

-The User Plan Function or the UPF, is a network function in 5G core or a Packet Data Network Gateway (PDN-GW, or simply P-GW) in a 4G networks provide the internet connectivity to the mobile devices.
-Additionally,  UPF and the P-GW perform many other critical functions such as packet inspection packet routing and forwarding in both uplink and downlink direction including bit-rate and QoS enforcement.

-A detailed description of their roles in mobile networks is at the end of the document.
+# Problem Statement
+Existing transport feedback mechanisms, such as TCP congestion control or Explicit Congestion Notification (ECN), typically react only after congestion occurs and may not provide timely or accurate guidance in mobile environments.
+They also offer limited visibility into operator-managed resources.
+SCONE addresses this gap by enabling network elements to communicate advisory information directly to endpoints, allowing applications to adjust proactively to the achievable throughput.

+This document is intended to outline SCONE applicability and mangeability in the operator network and is not a protocol specification.

 # Applicability of SCONE Signal in Mobile Networks

-The UPF is a data path mobile packet core network element that routes and forwards application packets between the gNodeB and the Data Network (DN) and has access to subscriber policy via standard 3GPP N3 interface.
+Mobile and access networks frequently encounter variable conditions due to congestion, radio interference, or dynamic resource allocation.
+Applications with fixed sending rates may experience degraded performance or inefficiencies under such conditions.
+The SCONE protocol enables network elements to provide throughput advice directly to applications, allowing them to adjust sending rates proactively, improving end-user

-This document proposes using UPF and the PDN-GW to send the throughput advice to client application over the existing data-path as per the 3GPP standards.
+Quality of Experience (QoE) while helping operators manage network resources efficiently.
+This document proposes leveraging 3GPP user-plane network elements, including the UPF in 5G and the PDN-GW in 4G, to deliver throughput advice over the existing data path in accordance with
+3GPP standards.

 ## Implementing SCONE in Mobile Networks

-UPF is the 3GPP on-path "network element" that has access to subscriber policy and provides the data pipe connectivity between UE and the Internet.
-UPF is a network element that is capable of SCONE signaling over the data path.
+In 5G, the User Plane Function (UPF), and in 4G, the Packet Data Network Gateway (P-GW), are on-path network elements with access to subscriber policy and data-plane connectivity between the UE and the Internet.
+These elements can generate SCONE throughput advice per application flow, enabling endpoints to adjust sending rates proactively in response to network conditions.
+SCONE signaling occurs over the existing data path in accordance with 3GPP standards.

-Below is a high-level view of SCONE signal path in a 5G network.
-Please see {{Mishra-2025}} for a more complete version of this diagram.
+The following diagrams illustrate how throughput advice is conveyed within the 5G and 4G packet core, highlighting the role of user-plane network elements in signaling rate guidance to applications.

 ~~~~
                           +---------+